 Many readers suggest investing in your own travel-sized containers, rather than continuously buying travel-sized products.
 This helps customize your toiletry kits with your personal essentials, while also ensuring you don’t waste products that may come in too big of a container.

-Since GoTubbs are only water-resistant, not waterproof, they are not designed for use with fluids—but that’s what GoToobs are for.
-GoToobs are carry-on approved, squeezable tubes made from soft yet rugged silicone, with a no-drip valve and large opening that makes them easy to fill—perfect for makeup remover, toner, contact solution, and more.
+GoToobs are carry-on approved, squeezable tubes made from soft yet rugged silicone, with a no-drip valve and a large opening that makes them easy to fill—perfect for makeup remover, toner, contact solution, and more.

 Many travel-sized containers are the standard 3.4 ounces, which can actually be too big for some products, and therefore take up unnecessary space that can be utilized for other toiletries.
 Downsize to 1 or 2 ounce containers, which save space and help you waste less product.